Send a File or URL

 )

-# To easily test which data was extracted,
+# To easily test which data were extracted,

 # simply print an RST representation of the inference